michae1lm/EA-1/README.md

 This activity directly supports my goal of becoming a cybersecurity professional focused on defensive security and SOC analysis.
 The knowledge gained here is foundational for certifications like Security+ and real-world security roles.

 ## Technical Decisions & Architecture
 During this activity, I focused on understanding how different security domains connect, such as how vulnerabilities lead to exploits and how system design helps prevent them.
 I prioritized learning real-world applications of security concepts instead of just memorization, especially in areas like network security and incident response.
+One key consideration was the trade-off between security and usability, since stronger protections can sometimes reduce system performance or user convenience.